nmslib/nmslib/README.md

     organization={ACM}
 }

-Additionally, we use the colors data set (see the file colors112.txt in the data directory) from the Metric Spaces Library:
+Additionally, we employ the Colors data set from the Metric Spaces Library.
+Our software uses slightly different format (without a header).
+Hence, we put this file into the data directory (in this repository).

 @misc{LibMetricSpace,
     Author = {K.~Figueroa and G.{}~Navarro and E.~Ch\'avez},